 The birthplace of impressionism, Normandy has already hosted two Normandy Impressionist Festivals.
 Rouen and the Seine valley share a strong history with the Impressionist masters such as Claude Monet, Camille Pissarro and Alfred Sisley, but also a very influential movement in the artistic world: the École de Rouen.

 Temporary exhibitions, shows, dance-halls, recitals, concerts and conferences enliven the towns and sites in the area.
 The general theme of the festivities is different each year.
-The 2020 Festival will have a theme of colors andwill take place from 3 April to 6 September 2020.
+The 2020 Festival will have a theme of colors and will take place from July 4 to November 15, 2020.

 Along with the Armada, the Normandy Impressionist Festival is an essential event for the people of Rouen, Normandy and tourists to the Rouen area.